Licence Issue and Maintenance Committee

 When deciding on licence maintenance, the Committee may take into account any conviction for an indictable offence or act occurred since May 1, 2010.

-In addition, the Committee may review cases involving bankruptcy, guardianship, curatorship or appointment of an adviser to a person of full age, as well as cases where an applicant or licence holder has had his licence revoked, suspended or made subject to restrictions or conditions by the OACIQ Discipline Committee or by a body in another province or State responsible for overseeing and monitoring real estate brokerage.
+In addition, the Committee may review cases involving bankruptcy, guardianship, protection mandate, as well as cases where an applicant or licence holder has had his licence revoked, suspended or made subject to restrictions or conditions by the OACIQ Discipline Committee or by a body in another province or State responsible for overseeing and monitoring real estate brokerage.
 In the latter cases, the Committee may decide to impose one of the measures as provided for under the Act where the protection of the public warrants such measure.

 Depending on circumstances, the Committee may refuse to issue a licence to an applicant or may issue it by imposing restrictions or conditions thereon.
 The Committee may also take measures against a licence holder, including suspending or revoking a licence or making it subject to restrictions or conditions.